[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 break

-Security Considerations:
+Security considerations:

-• Manual confirmation for sensitive operations
+• Human confirmation for sensitive operations

-• Operation log audit
+• Operation log auditing

 • Prompt injection protection

-Revolutionary Significance:
+Revolutionary significance:

 • Elevates the Agent from an “API caller” to a “programmer” and “data analyst”